rg-3/tenv.rb/README.md

 	cp .env.sample .env

-__3. Bootstrap dependencies__
+__3. Install dependencies__

-It's assumed you have a Ruby installation with RubyGems.

-From here, you should install Bundler:
+To install the dependencies, run the following from the root of the twenv.rb repository:

-	gem install bundler --no-rdoc --no-ri
+	gem install -g gem.deps.rb

-Then, bundle the dependencies:

-	bundle install

 __4. Update $PATH (Optional)__